crios-ut/aste/README.md

 ## Contents

+Organized by resolution.
+For now, only "mini-aste" is here: `aste_90x150x60`, with directories:
 - code/
     - compile time options and changes from the main MITgcm branch
     - Note: this used to have the suffix `_BE2_dthetadr_sshv4mo_fix_logdkr`